wenyanghan/h2o-3/h2o-docs/src/product/mojo-quickstart.rst

   Has penetrated the prostatic capsule (1 yes; 0 no): 0 Class probabilities: 0.8059929056296662,0.19400709437033375

-If you have chosen to enable leaf node assignments, you will also see 100 leaf node assignments for your data row:
+If you have chosen to enable leaf node assignments, you will also see the leaf node assignments for all the trees in your model for your data row:

 .. code:: bash